ssrgmbh/change-rustdesk-id/README.md

 # RustDesk Configuration Update Script

-This PowerShell script automates the process of updating RustDesk configurations and securely storing the information in Bitwarden.
-It provides a user-friendly interface for changing RustDesk IDs and passwords, with options for customization and secure storage.
+This PowerShell script automates the process of updating the RustDesk ID and password and securely storing the information in Bitwarden.

 ## Features